-- Does the practice want to gain feedback from youth, young adults, and/or parents/caregivers on their structured HCT experience? - Does the practice want only the youth/young adult, or both the youth/young adult and parent/caregiver, to be part of the feedback process? - Consider the HCT process in your practice/system.
-Which key components of your HCT process do you want feedback on from youth, young adults, and parents/caregivers? - Does the practice want to use or customize Got Transition's HCT Feedback Surveys for Youth/Young Adults and Parents/Caregivers, which are based on the Six Core Elements, or use other existing consumer surveys and add HCT feedback questions? - Does the practice/system want to obtain feedback from clinicians about the HCT process in your practice/system? - Consider the HCT process in your practice/system.
+- Does the practice want to gain feedback from young adults on their experience with the practice's welcome process? - Consider the welcome process in your practice/system.
+Which key components of your HCT welcome process do you want feedback on from young adults? - Does the practice want to use or customize Got Transition's HCT Feedback Survey for Young Adults, which is based on components of the Six Core Elements, or use other existing consumer surveys and add HCT feedback questions? - Does the practice want to obtain feedback from clinicians about the HCT process in the practice/system? - Consider the HCT process in your practice/system.
 Which key components of your HCT process do you want to elicit feedback on from clinicians? - Decide if you want to use or customize Got Transition's Clinician Feedback Survey.
 Alternatively, you could use other existing clinician feedback surveys and add HCT feedback questions.